Manudeep-git/React-Contacts-App/README.md

 # Contacts Project

-This repo is a code-along with the first project in the [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).
+This repo is a contacts app built using react as part of udacity react nanodegree program.

 ## Project Setup